 Need a reason to give domain flipping a try??
 It’s EASY!
 Super easy.
 And it requires as little as $10 to get started.
 That’s right.
 For the same cost as your next lunch, you could get started flipping domains.

 The process is simple.
-Just like flipping furniture or anything else, you’ll need to purchase your inventory before selling it for a profit.
+Just like flipping furniture or anything else, you’ll need to purchase your inventory (domain names in this case) before selling it for a profit.

 In this post, I’ll explain how you can get started flipping domains, how to pick the perfect domain names, how to sell a domain name, and much more.
-Keep reading to learn how you can start making money in no time!
+Keep reading to learn how you can start making money with domain flipping in no time!

 What is a Domain?